beejjorgensen/bgnet0/src/bgnet0_part_1400_tcp.md

 congestion level.
 (If there is already a high congestion level, liberally flooding it with data wouldn't be helpful.)

-It starts by allowing itself and initial _congestion window_ which is how many unACKed bytes (and segments, but let's just think of bytes for now) it is allowed to have outstanding.
+It starts by allowing itself an initial _congestion window_ which is how many unACKed bytes (and segments, but let's just think of bytes for now) it is allowed to have outstanding.